Ultimate Marvel: Conclusion

-The 2015 "Secret Wars" storyline concluded the Ultimate Marvel imprint.
+The 2015 Secret Wars storyline concluded the Ultimate Marvel imprint.
 In the plot, it was destroyed alongside all the other alternate realities in the multiverse, and then recreated as a region of the Battleworld.
 Ultimate End, set in such region, is the last story of the Ultimate imprint.
 It was produced by Bendis and Bagley, the team that started the imprint.
 Miles Morales, a character that originated in the Ultimate Universe to take over the mantle of Spider-Man when the Ultimate Universe's Peter Parker died, was migrated to the Marvel-616 universe, along with his supporting cast, a development that saw his mother restored to life, following her death in a 2013 storyline.
 The story, however, is largely a team-up of characters from the Ultimate and mainstream Marvel universes, with only a superficial relation with the plot of the crossover.
-Matt Little from CBR suspects that the story may have been conceived at some earlier point, and then slightly modified to serve as a tie-in for Secret Wars.
+Matt Little from CBR suspected that the story may have been conceived at some earlier point, and then slightly modified to serve as a tie-in for Secret Wars.